Manthali, Ramechhap

 Manthali is a municipality and the headquarters of Ramechhap District in Bagmati Province, Nepal.
 It was established on 2 December 2014 by merging the former village development committees Old-Manthali, Bhatauli, Chisapani, Kathjor, Bhaluwajor, Salupati and Sunarpani.
 It was declared the headquarters of the district on 9 March 1989 (26 Falgun 2045 BS).
 It lies on the bank of the Tamakoshi River.
 At the time of the 2011 Nepal census, it had a population of 45,416 people, living in 10,099 individual households.

 History

-Manthali had nine wards previously when it was still a VDC (Village Development Committee).
-While declaring it a municipality, there had been a problem due to a neighbouring VDC, Ramechhap, which had also been included in the municipality to force the municipality's name into Ramechhap.
-This problem was solved after Ramechhap and Manthali were declared separate municipalities.
+Ramechhap Municipality was declared by the Government of Nepal on 16 Mangsir 2072 BS (December 2015).
+At the time of its initial formation, it comprised the former Ramechhap, Sukajor and Okhreni Village Development Committees (VDCs).
+The municipality was subsequently reconstituted on 22 Falgun 2073 BS (March 2017) as part of the restructuring of local administrative units in Nepal.
+Following the reconstitution, the municipality incorporated the former Gothgaun, Deurali, Sanghutar, Himganga and Rampur VDCs.
+The municipality currently consists of nine wards, with its administrative centre in Ramechhap Bazaar.

 Etymology

 The name of the place comes from two words of the people of the Majhi (a fisher tribe of Nepal).
 It is a combination of two words "Mun" and "Thali".
 The former means a local alcoholic dish of Majhi people who are the locals of this place and the later means a place.
 The word Munthali means a place for eating Mun.
 It was later named Manthali.